 A: Yes, we will have same day registration, but cost will be $45 on race day rather than $40 if you register online.
 Race day registration will be from 7:30 – 8:45am.
 Cash or check accepted – due to unreliable cell connections, we cannot process credit cards on site.

 Online registration will be open through Saturday, November 11th at 2pm.
-(Note we include the $10 park entry fee with the registration cost so you don’t have to pay that on race morning.
-We pay the park the $10 parking fee per car at the end of the race when they give us a count of cars parked for the race.)
+(Note we incorporate the $10 park entry fee with the registration cost so you don’t have to pay that on race morning.)

 Q: Wait, wasn’t this race called The Fire Tower 10k?
 What happened?

 A: Yes, the original name we called the race was The Fire Tower 10k.
 It may even still appear in a few places on this website and related articles.
 It is the same course and organization.
 We changed the name since the county believed by calling it the Fire Tower 10k it might be misunderstood to mean that they have given approval for the rebuilding of the fire tower — which they have not (hopefully soon!).
 We wanted to hold a race starting in 2015 and we were able to make that happen by changing the name to Raven Rocks Run.
 Since one of the main course features is the Raven Rocks overlook (at just about the halfway point of the race), we really like this name.
 Plus we get to put ravens on everything and make endless Edgar Allen Poe references, much to the dismay of our kids.

 Q: Does this race pass the fire tower at the park?